 Well, one thing I’d like to see is that, in the future, we unify the way we store file metadata.
 Right now, we have different ways of seeing various types of files and not all are store in the same way.
 This will mostly improve the speed of some operations such as specific search.

 On my wish list, let’s see…well, centralizing and making visible the background tasks that Nuxeo is working on.
-Many actions that you initiate trigger background work that you don’t see, things like full-text indexing or image metadata extraction, asset transformation, video indexing, conversion between doc types, or synchronization between Nuxeo and external platforms.
+Many actions that you initiate trigger background work that you don’t see, things like full-text indexing or image metadata extraction, content transformation, video indexing, conversion between doc types, or synchronization between Nuxeo and external platforms.
 Often when you click on a task within the UI, these happen in the background—we need a centralized admin screen where we can see all these tasks happening, prioritize and/or cancel them.
 Basically, allowing sysadmins to see what’s behind the curtain.

 What do you like about working at Nuxeo?
 That it’s friendly and full of dedicated, intelligent people.
 On the dev side, you can trust people to know what they’re doing and be good at it.